nbouvrette/forEach/README.md

 It supports `Arrays`, `Strings`, and any type of `Object`.
 It also has been tested on IE8+ but could possibly compatible with older browser as well (untested).
 No dependancy required, this is lightweight (less than 0.5kb minified) vanilla JS.

+Make sure to minify with the solution of your choice.
+This version is not provided to keep this repository simple to manage.

 ## Examples

 #### Example #1: Display each character of a string individually in the console.